Doing the Right Business, the Right Way

 Audit Committee Report to the Board of Directors

-The Audit Committee has continued its work and assisted the Board of Directors in fulfilling its statutory and fiduciary responsibilities, as well as in protecting the value and interests of shareholders, through close coordination with the Management in the midst of the ongoing pandemic to ensure that processes and operations are kept at optimum level.
-It has effectively performed its duties and responsibilities throughout the year, as defined in the Board-approved Committee Charter.
+The Audit Committee has continued to effectively perform its duties and responsibilities throughout the year, as defined in the Board-approved Committee Charter.
+It has assisted the Board of Directors in fulfilling its statutory and fiduciary responsibilities, as well as in protecting the value and interests of shareholders, through close coordination with the Management in the light of emerging risks to ensure that processes and operations are kept at optimum level.

-The Audit Committee is composed of four qualified non-executive members duly appointed by the Board of Directors, with three of its four members as independent directors including the Chairperson.
-All Committee members are with relevant background and experiences, possess appropriate knowledge and skills necessary in carrying out their functions.
-The directors also hold membership positions in other Board-level Committees of the Bank, through which they are apprised of developments in other areas and are able to provide advices on risk taking and management activities.
+The Audit Committee is composed of three qualified non-executive members duly appointed by the Board of Directors, with two of its members as independent directors including the Chairperson.
+All Committee members have relevant background and experiences, and possess appropriate knowledge and skills necessary in carrying out their functions.
+The directors also hold membership positions in other Board-level Committees of the Bank, through which they are apprised of developments in other areas and are able to provide advice on risk taking and management activities.

-In 2021, the Audit Committee held 12 regular meetings conducted virtually.
-Each regular committee meeting was attended by the Chief Audit Executive to report on the progress of plans, implementation of enhanced audit strategies/approaches, and significant issues arising from audit reviews.
+In 2022, the Audit Committee held 12 regular meetings conducted virtually.
+Each regular committee meeting was attended by the Chief Audit Executive to report on the progress of plans, implementation of enhanced audit strategies/approaches, and significant issues, with related committed actions, arising from audit reviews.
 The Chief Risk Officer, Controller, and key Management Officers, and External Auditor attended relevant sessions and provided pertinent information.

 The Audit Committee regularly reported results of its activities to the Board of Directors.
-It met with all other independent and non-executive Board members, together with the External Auditor, Heads of Internal Audit, Risk Management and Compliance Functions on a special meeting without the presence of any Senior Executives, and discussed the identified critical and emerging risk areas along with the Management solutions to address these risks and the IA strategies to evaluate the controls and also assess the effectiveness of oversight functions to monitor exposures driven by the changing business landscape.
+It met with all other independent and non-executive Board members, together with the External Auditor, and the Heads of Internal Audit, Risk Management and Compliance Functions on a special meeting without the presence of any Senior Executives, and discussed the identified critical and emerging risk areas along with the Management solutions to address these risks and the IA strategies to evaluate the Management solutions and controls put in place and to assess the effectiveness of oversight functions to monitor exposures driven by the changing business landscape.

-The Committee completely performed its regular work program in 2021 despite the continuing challenges and limitations brought by the pandemic, and had the following key achievements:
+The Committee completely performed its regular work program for 2022 and had the following key achievements:

-2. Risk Management and Internal Controls: Performed a robust assessment of the Bank’s risk profile, and evaluated the adequacy and effectiveness of the Bank’s internal control policies and procedures, systems and processes through the audit assessment results derived from the focused testing on high priority business functions and areas particularly controls on fraud prevention, anti-money laundering, cybersecurity/data privacy, business continuity, among others.
+2. Risk Management and Internal Controls: Evaluated the Bank’s risk management techniques and results thereof, and the internal control policies and procedures, systems and processes through the audit assessment results derived from the focused testing on high priority business functions and areas particularly controls on fraud prevention, anti-money laundering, cybersecurity/data privacy, business continuity, among others.
 The Audit Committee continued the proactive engagement and involvement of Management in ensuring timely resolution of audit observations and implementation of control recommendations, effectively conveying the culture of risk ownership within the organization.

-3. Regulatory Compliance: Monitored compliance of the Bank with new and existing laws and regulations promulgated by the Bangko Sentral ng Pilipinas and other regulatory government agencies.
+3. Regulatory Compliance: Assessed the effectiveness of Governance functions which provided oversight on the Bank’s compliance with new and existing laws and regulations promulgated by the Bangko Sentral ng Pilipinas and other regulatory government agencies.

 The Audit Committee has performed the required annual review of its Charter to ensure that it is updated, aligned with peers, and compliant with regulatory changes and recommended best practice.
 The Committee also conducted an annual self-assessment to evaluate their performances against the requirements of the Charter.

 4. Management and Internal Audit: Confirmed the effectiveness of the internal audit function, including audit services and activities provided to Bank’s subsidiaries and associates.
-Among the oversight activities performed by the Committee for the internal audit function are the following: (i) reviewed and approved the revised risk assessment framework and the annual audit plan including subsequent revisions and necessary adjustments throughout the year, ensured adequacy of scope and activities, and monitored accomplishments and plan completion to provide basis for the overall audit conclusion; (ii) reviewed the Internal Audit Charter and noted the revisions in the Internal Audit Manual, and supervised its implementation; (iii) reviewed the audit reports received on a regular basis to assess the overall condition of the Bank and its covered subsidiaries’ internal control system; (iv) discussed significant matters with Senior Management, as necessary, and evaluated timeliness of resolution of control weaknesses and compliance issues; (v) recommended enhancements and confirmed transformational initiatives in the audit processes for continuous improvement; and, (vi) evaluated the performance of the Chief Audit Executive.
+Among the oversight activities performed by the Committee for the internal audit function are the following: (i) reviewed and approved the revised risk assessment framework and the annual audit plan including subsequent revisions and necessary adjustments throughout the year, ensured adequacy of scope and activities, and monitored accomplishments and plan completion to provide basis for the overall audit conclusion; (ii) reviewed the Internal Audit Charter and noted the revisions in the Internal Audit Manual, and supervised its implementation; (iii) reviewed the audit reports received on a regular basis to assess the overall condition of the Bank’s internal control system; (iv) discussed significant matters with Senior Management, as necessary, and evaluated timeliness of resolution of control weaknesses and compliance issues; (v) recommended enhancements and confirmed transformational initiatives in the audit processes for continuous improvement; (vi) reviewed and monitored the engagement of the External Quality Assessor; and, (vii) evaluated the performance of the Chief Audit Executive.

 The Committee ensured that the internal audit function has maintained its independence throughout the year, has adequate and competent resources, and has appropriate authority to effectively discharge its duties and achieve its goals and objectives.
-The Audit Committee extended full support and provided guidance to the Internal Audit Group as it implemented certain changes and reforms in its risk assessment and prioritization strategies to be more focused on critical and heightened risk areas, and to consider recent developments on governance structures and changes in risk profiles.
-These measures, among other transformation activities and initiatives, resulted to optimized use of resources whilst ensuring maintained level of audit execution effectiveness and quality of service outcomes.
+The Audit Committee extended full support and provided guidance to the Internal Audit Group as it implemented certain changes and reforms in its risk assessment and prioritization strategies to be more focused on business-critical and heightened risk areas, and to consider recent developments on governance structures and changes in risk profiles.
+These measures, among other transformation activities and initiatives, shall amplify the value derived from audit activities.

-Based on the Committee’s accomplishments, representation from the Bank Management, External Auditor’s unqualified opinion on financial statements, and Chief Audit Executive’s overall satisfactory assessment on the adequacy and effectiveness of Bank’s internal controls, risk management, and governance processes, the Audit Committee concludes that the business risks and emerging threats are effectively mitigated in accordance with the Bank’s policies and relevant regulations.
+Based on the Committee’s accomplishments, representation from the Bank Management, External Auditor’s unqualified opinion on the financial statements, and the Chief Audit Executive’s overall satisfactory assessment on the adequacy and effectiveness of the Bank’s internal controls, risk management, and governance processes, the Audit Committee concludes that the business risks and emerging threats are effectively identified, measured and managed.